 Ritalin: ADHD Medication Uses, Dosage, and Side Effects

-Ritalin (methylphenidate) is the most commonly prescribed medication used to treat ADHD.
-Learn how it controls symptoms and the facts about benefits and side effects.
+Ritalin (methylphenidate) is the most commonly prescribed medication used to treat ADHD and ADD.
+Learn how it controls symptoms, plus its uses, dosages, side effects, and potential risks and benefits.
+Required reading for parents and adults with attention deficit.

 What is Ritalin?

-Ritalin is a brand name of methyphenidate, the most commonly prescribed medication for ADHD.
+Ritalin is a brand name of methyphenidate, the most commonly prescribed medication for attention deficit disorder (ADHD or ADD).
 Although technically not an amphetamine, methylphenidate is a stimulant.
 Methylphenidate was introduced in 1956.

 Ritalin has been approved for use in patients age 6 years and older for the treatment of ADHD.
 In some cases, it may be prescribed for children younger than age 6 who are diagnosed with attention deficit hyperactivity disorder.